 “The reception has been huge, people seem to love it,” says Bisset.
 “One lady said that she had never met so many neighbours until we opened the shop.
 Often at lunchtime there’s a line out the door but the car parks are empty because people walk down.”

 The fit-out couldn’t be much simpler, but suits the store’s atmosphere and function.

 “It’s like a time warp but ideal for what we wanted,” says Bisset.
 “We set ourselves a task.
 If we were going to build this shop in the 1950s, how would we do it?
 We don’t have a till, there are no iPads.
 If we want to know how much bread we’ve sold, we count how much we bake and how much we chuck out.”

-The store sells hundreds of loaves of Bisset’s sourdough every day, and a double-capacity oven is on its way from Italy.
+The store sells hundreds of loaves of Bisset’s sourdough every day.
+Apple pies, chocolate and caramel tarts, and cinnamon buns are among the other items baked in the store's double-capacity oven.
 Coffee is from Bibra Lake-based roaster Karvan.

 The breakfast and lunch menu is simple but comforting.
 Exhibit A: porchetta in a fresh baked baguette ($14).

 Dinner is served on weeknights, with a daily changing menu of Mediterranean-style dishes.

 “I can’t be off my game because I have to put up three dinners every night.
 It puts pressure on but keeps things original and interesting,” says Stewart.

 The evening meals are served to take away, but customers are welcome to dine in.
 (Bisset: “Bring a plate; bring a bowl; bring a bottle of wine.
 I’ll lend you a glass if you’re lucky.”)

 Bisset starts baking at 2am while Stewart handles dinner service.
 The pair hasn’t had a day off since renovations began last November.